t3brightside/microtemplate/README.md

 ## Features
 - Can be installed in multi domain setup or just for a sub page
-- Modular architecture
 - Lightweight (no CSS frameworks)
 - Configurable color schemes
-- Automatic main menu of section titles
+- Automatic menu of section titles
-- Change page title according to the on screen section name
+- Automatic language menu
-- Content grids, accordion, cards
+- Content grids, accordions, cards
 - Section background (colour, image with effects, video)
 - Section scroll in effect and angled edges